If your old gas grill is not functioning anymore but is still in good condition, converting it into a charcoal grill is a great idea.

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission at no extra cost to you.

-In this article, I will discuss how to convert a gas grill into a functional charcoal grill.
+In this article, I will discuss how to turn a gas grill into a charcoal grill.
 If you are puzzled how practical it would be or which one is better between a gas grill and a charcoal grill, scroll to the end.

 Along with your old gas grill get these things ready to convert it into a charcoal grill.